1992 All-Ireland Senior Football Championship final: First half

 Donegal played into the Hill 16 end (right to left) in the first half.
 Molloy chose this in an effort to prevent Dublin from dominating the early part of the game.

 The ball fell to Donegal team captain Anthony Molloy from the throw-in; he hit it forward, with Tony Boyle gathering but Boyle being wrestled to the ground by Dublin's Gerry Hargan, who conceded a free to Donegal.
 Martin McHugh stepped up to take; he sent the ball to the right and wide.
 Paul Clarke, receiving the ball from Eamon Heery, sent it spinning into the air while attempting to score from distance; Molloy tussled with Vinny Murphy in the effort to retrieve and Sugrue blew his whistle for a free to Dublin.
 O'Rourke said: "I think Anthony Molloy was very hard done by there.
 He was pushed out of the way by Vinny Murphy's momentum".
 Charlie Redmond scored to send Dublin into the lead after two and a half minutes.

 Boyle went through the Dublin defence but missed an easy point, to give Donegal their second wide of the game.
 Mick Galvin then scored Dublin's second point of the game.
 His teammate Keith Barr collected the ball from Donegal goalkeeper Gary Walsh's kick-out but Barr hopped the ball twice, conceding the free to Donegal with five and a half minutes gone.
 McHugh took a short free which went straight to Clarke who cleared.
 Declan Bonner received the ball from Martin Gavigan, only for Jack Sheedy to barge in and push him in the back; Bonner was sent tumbling to the ground and referee Sugrue had words with Sheedy.
-Bonner delivered the free; Joyce McMullan scrambled amid the Dublin defence James McHugh sent the ball crashing off the crossbar.
+Bonner delivered the free; Joyce McMullin scrambled amid the Dublin defence James McHugh sent the ball crashing off the crossbar.
 His brother Martin fired the rebound over the bar to give Donegal their first point of the game after seven a half minutes.
 O'Rourke commented: "Once the ball comes in high, the Dublin back line are not that great in the air".

 Boyle conceded a free after fouling Heery on his way out.
 Barr sent the ball forward.
 The ball broke to Dessie Farrell; it went wide.
 But referee Sugrue blew his whistle and awarded a penalty to Dublin after eight minutes for, as RTÉ television commentator Ger Canning said, "some pushing on Farrell".
 O'Rourke though, on viewing the replay of Noel Hegarty patting at Farrell before Farrell threw himself sideways through the air, responded: "Ah now, it was a harmless enough penalty".
 Canning then said: "I have to say, looking at that again, there didn't seem to be any push.
 That looked a very harsh decision".
 Charlie Redmond stepped up to take the penalty for Dublin.
 He sent it skyward, to Walsh's left and wide.
 Canning described it as "poetic justice" that a foul given for "a fairly innocuous challenge" had come to nothing.